hyunkikim3/outside_trader/README.md

   *  company_info.json - company data for each stock
   *  krx_code.json - maps company names to stock code

-* presentation - final presentation slides
+* presentation - proposal and final presentation slides

 * websites - codes to run Django app and show results of different models